Solar Lights

 How Long Do Solar Lights Last on Average?

-- LED Bulbs: Most LED bulbs in solar lights last over 50,000 hours, making them highly durable.
+• LED Bulbs: Most LED bulbs used in solar lights last more than 50,000 hours and are thus extremely durable.

 Why Did My Solar Lights Stop Working?

-If your solar lights stopped working, it may be due to one or more of the following reasons:
+If your solar lights don’t work anymore, it might be because of one or a combination of the following reasons:

-- Dead or Weak Batteries: Rechargeable batteries degrade over time and need replacement.
+• Dead or Weak Batteries: Rechargeable batteries lose charge over time and must be replaced.

-- Water Damage: Exposure to heavy rain or snow can damage internal circuits.
+• Water Damage: Heavy rain or snow entry can damage internal circuitry.

-- Reduced Sunlight Exposure: Seasonal changes and shading from trees or buildings can impact charging efficiency.
+• Reduced Sunlight Exposure: Seasonal changes and shading by trees or buildings can affect charging efficiency.

 How to Extend the Lifespan of Your Solar Lights